Maintain the six protected classes in Medicare Part D formularies

 The six protected classes in Medicare Part D formularies must be protected to shield patients from substantial financial burdens.

-Legislative or regulatory changes to the six protected classes policy would erode essential patient protections and impose a substantial financial burden on beneficiaries with serious and complex health conditions.
+CMS established the protected classes to safeguard patients who need certain life-sustaining or life-changing medications and ensure they have access to those treatments.
+Legislative or regulatory changes to the six protected classes would erode essential patient protections and impose a substantial financial burden on beneficiaries with serious and complex health conditions.

 Many beneficiaries who rely on protected class drugs have complicated comorbidities, which often necessitate a nuanced treatment.
 Patients may require multiple drugs in one class or other supportive therapies that would be adversely impacted by protected class restrictions or exclusions.
-Changes could also cause substantial anxiety and confusion for beneficiaries, who already must navigate significant financial and administrative hurdles.

 Recognizing the unique medical challenges of beneficiaries utilizing these medications, Congress and CMS have repeatedly affirmed the protected classes, noting that policy changes would weaken vital patient access protections.